salimcodes/salimcodes/README.md

 > If you are here, you are probably wondering who Salim Olanrewaju Oyinlola is;

-- Salim is a sophomore-year student at University of Lagos, studying Electrical and Electronics Engineering.
+- Salim is an Undergrad. student at University of Lagos, studying Electrical and Electronics Engineering.

 - An enthusiastic and result-driven individual with a strong yearning to learn.
 Excellent organization, presentation, and time management skills in effectively communicating with people and paying attention to details.
 He has demonstrated integrity, teamwork, dexterity and leadership skills to effectively work in a professional setting with proven ability to be strategic, tactical and engage in critical thinking in complex problem solving.